coduin/epiphany-bsp/docs/memory_details.rst

 ------------

 The Epiphany cores have access to two types of memory.
-Both types can be accessed directly (i.e. dereferencing a pointer).
+Both types can be accessed directly (e.g. by dereferencing a pointer).
+Here we will give a short overview of these two types.
+For more details see the `Epiphany architecture reference <www.adapteva.com/docs/epiphany_arch_ref.pdf>`_.

 All addresses shown below are the ones used by the Epiphany cores.
 They can **not** be used directly by the ARM processor.